etal/cnvkit/doc/plots.rst

 uncertainty.

-To create multiple region-specific plots at once, the regions of interest can be listed in a separate file and passed to the ``scattter`` command with the ``-l``/``--range-list`` option.
+To create multiple region-specific plots at once, the regions of interest can be listed in a separate file and passed to the ``scatter`` command with the ``-l``/``--range-list`` option.
 This is equivalent to creating the plots separately with the ``-c`` option and then combining the plots into a single multi-page PDF.